Study shows what homes older people want in retirement

 A new study has been released that reveals what type of home older people in the UK want to live in during their retirement.

-Many want low maintenance properties such as modern homes that require less upkeep, whilst 26% of respondents are looking for accessible homes with level thresholds, fewer stairs and have other special adaptations such as new walk-in baths and showers.
+Many want low maintenance properties such as modern homes that require less upkeep, whilst 26% of respondents are looking for accessible homes with level thresholds, fewer stairs and have other special adaptations such as a homelift or new walk-in baths and showers.

 In total 33% of the older people who took the study, which was published on the Property Wire website, said they would like to move to lower maintenance properties in older age.